CPT and HCPCS Codes for Vitamin B12 Injections (J3420, 96372): 2025 Medicare Billing Guidelines and Updates

 Vitamin B12 (cobalamin) is crucial for red blood cell production and nervous system health.
 Clinicians often prescribe injections for patients with documented B12 deficiencies, including those with pernicious anemia or drug-induced malabsorption.
 Coders must align diagnosis codes (e.g., D51.x) with appropriate procedure codes to ensure coverage and avoid claim denials.

-Primary CPT and HCPCS Codes for Vitamin B12
+Understanding the Procedure Code for B12 Injection: Primary CPT and HCPCS Codes for Cyanocobalamin Injection

 • CPT 96372 – Therapeutic, prophylactic, or diagnostic injection (subcutaneous or intramuscular).